axelvaldez/radical-companies/_posts/model/2023-02-25-urban-radical-one-more-time.markdown

  <div class="_speakera">Out of love.
 That is making me unomfortable and energized at the same time.
 Weirder still, I feel like drawing.</div>
  <div class="_speakerb">And speaking of drawing, I&rsquo;d like to tell what I found most impactful about the book using your drawings.
 OK?</div>
  <div class="_speakera">Seems like you are going to do it anyways&hellip;</div>
- <div class="_speakerb">The history of people illustrated as a 1,000-page book made me sit up and pay attention.</div>
+ <div class="_speakerb">Our history illustrated as a 1,000-page book made me sit up and pay attention.</div>
   <div class="_center">
    <img
     src="/assets/img/pic-02-1000-page-book-explained.svg"